timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | to_account       | Account used to transfer to, FK: accounts(id) |
 | winner_account   | Buyer's account, FK: accounts(id) |

-The `nft_sales` table holds information about successful sale transactions in time-series form

-One row represents one successful sale event on the OpenSea platform

-`id` is a unique field provided by the OpenSea API

-`total_price` is the price paid for the NFT(s) in ETH (or other cryptocurrency payment symbol available on OpenSea)

-`quantity` indicates how many NFTs were sold in the transaction (can be more than 1)

-`auction_type` is NULL by default unless the transaction happened as part of an auction

-`asset_id` and `collection_id` fields can be used to JOIN the supporting relational tables
+The `nft_sales` table contains information about successful sale transactions in time-series form.
+One row represents one successful sale event on the OpenSea platform.
+The `id` field is a unique field provided by the OpenSea API.
+The `total_price` field is the price paid for the NFTs in ETH (or other cryptocurrency payment symbol available on OpenSea).
+The `quantity` field indicates how many NFTs were sold in the transaction (can be more than 1).
+The `auction_type` field is NULL by default, unless the transaction happened as part of an auction.
+The `asset_id` and `collection_id` fields can be used to JOIN the supporting relational tables.

-### assets
+### The assets table

 | Data field       | Description                            |
 |------------------|----------------------------------------|